dengking/discrete/docs/Data-structure/Graph/Algorithm/Graph-connectivity/Disjoint-set/index.md

 It provides operations for :

-1、adding new sets
+1. adding new sets

-2、merging sets (replacing them by their [union](https://en.wanweibaike.com/wiki-Union_(set_theory))),
+2. merging sets (replacing them by their [union](https://en.wanweibaike.com/wiki-Union_(set_theory))),

-3、finding a representative member of a set.
+3. finding a representative member of a set.

 > NOTE:
 >
-> 一、"set representative"是一个非常重要的概念
+> 一. "set representative"是一个非常重要的概念

-4、find out efficiently if any two elements are in the same or different sets.
+4. find out efficiently if any two elements are in the same or different sets.

-Disjoint-set data structures support three operations: Making a new set containing a new element; Finding the representative of the set containing a given element; and Merging two sets.
+Disjoint-set data structures support three operations:

+Making a new set containing a new element;

+Finding the representative of the set containing a given element;

+Merging two sets.

 #### Making new sets